 Meghan Tallman

-I've been in the breed for 60+ years and rescue for 35+ years.
-My parents legacy was bringing the first Vizslas to the U.S. My legacy is to encourage responsible breeding and help those Vizslas who become homeless through no fault of their own to be rehabilitated and re-homed.
-In addition to Midwest Vizsla Rescue, I am the South Central Rescue Regional Coordinator (Mo, Ks., Ark., Ok., Tx, Ky., La) for the Vizsla Club of America.
-I serve on the VCA Health & Welfare Foundation and belong to several regional Vizsla clubs.
-I have 4 Vizslas: Paddy, Frankie Jane, Drai and Tulleigh, as well as 2 parrots, Marlowe, a Red Lored Amazon and Beaker - a pocket parrot I got custody of from a neighbor's divorce.
+I've been in the breed for 50+ years and rescue for 25+ years.
+My parents legacy was bringing the first Vizslas to the U.S. Mine is to encourage responsible breeding and help those Vizslas who become homeless through no fault of their own to be rehabilitated and re-homed.
+In addition to Midwest Vizsla Rescue, I am the South Central Rescue Regional Coordinator (Mo, Ks., Ark., Ok., Tx, Ky., La) for the Vizsla Club of America, serve on the VCA Health & Welfare Foundation and belong to several regional Vizsla clubs.
+I have 5 Vizslas: Nellie, Danni Girl, Bull, Paddy and Frankie, as well as two parrots, Gray-C, an African Grey and Marlowe, a Red Lored Amazon.
 We normally have anywhere between one and three rescues at the house at any given time.
-My dogs compete in the breed ring, obedience and the field.
-I also breed occasionally and rescue.
+I show in the breed ring, compete in obedience and the field, breed and rescue.
 In between, we spend some serious couch time.

 Barb Blaylock